fka21/genomics_smk_pipelines/assembly_qc/README.md

 ## Output

 The runs from different evaluation methods are grouped in `[method]_report/` directories.
 Within each directory multiple directories are found for each input assembly.

+> [!NOTE]
+> The `inspector_report/` outputs can be utilized to further correct  for local misassemblies.
+Please consult [inspector](https://github.com/Maggi-Chen/Inspector) documentation for further information.